opencv/opencv/modules/gpu/doc/image_processing.rst

             * **DFT_SCALE** Scale the result: divide it by the number of elements in the transform (obtained from  ``dft_size`` ).

             * **DFT_INVERSE** Invert DFT.
-Use for complex-complex cases (real-complex and complex-real cases are respectively forward and inverse always).
+Use for complex-complex cases (real-complex and complex-real cases are always forward and inverse, respectively).

             * **DFT_REAL_OUTPUT** Specify the output as real.
 The source matrix is the result of real-complex transform, so the destination matrix must be real.